Pigtail: Styles

 In some regions of China, traditional culture related the wearing of pigtails to a girl's marital status.
 A young, unmarried, Chinese girl would often wear two buns, or bundles of hair on either side of the head to display her availability to prospective husbands.
 This style of pigtails is sometimes referred to as "ox horns."
 However, when this girl would marry, the two pigtails, or buns, would be replaced with just one, thus indicating her marriage.

 The Manchu and later Qing dynasty men's coiffe called the "queue" is sometimes described incorrectly as a pigtail.

+Notable pigtails in pop culture include Baby Spice of the Spice Girls and Britney Spears in the ...
+Baby One More Time music video.
+Fictional characters known for pigtails include Harley Quinn, Angelica Pickles in Rugrats, Sailor Moon, and Boo from Monsters Inc..

 Bunches

 Bunches (also called pigtails, bunchies, twintails or angel wings) are a hairstyle in which the hair is parted down the middle and gathered into two symmetrical bundles, like ponytails, secured near the scalp.
 Sometimes this hairstyle is referred to as "pigtails", but in other cases the term "pigtails" applies only if the hair is braided.